galaktor/raph.es/content/blog/lchf.md

 projects = []
 series = []
 tags = [ "health", "lchf", "science" ]
-title = "lchf"
+title = "n equals one"
 wasblogger = false
 aliases = [ "/on/carbs/" ]
 slug = "lchf"
 draft = true
 +++
+The following is an anecodote about how I changed my diet.
+And with it, my life.

+# I got fat after my teens.
-For most of my life, most of my caloric intake was from dietary carbohydrates.
-Just like the good old food pyramid told my parents.
-And my parents told me.
+For most of my life, the majority of my caloric intake was from dietary carbohydrates.
+I made no secret of how much I loved pizza and pasta.
+Bugers and subs.
+Fairly reasonable, I thought.
+Certainly not uber healthy.
+But not too far off, either.

-I at like most people my age did.
-And I thought it was reasonable.
-Fibre from oatmeal and cereals for breakfast.
-Lots of milk for the bones.
-White bread with nutella because *yum*.
-Fizzy drinks.
-Orange juice for the immune system.
-Rice and noodles with most dishes.
-Burger King ftw.
-Beer on the weekends.
-Cookies for dessert.

-# Carbs made me fat
-The story is the same for most men my age.

 > "Ha ha, I used to eat whatever I want and never gained weight.
-[Looks at belly] Well, maybe I should go to the gym more often."
+[Looks at belly] Well, maybe I'll hit the gym tomorrow."
 >
-> -- guys in their thirties
+> -- people in their thirties

-I clearly remember being super fit while I was in the military, age 18.
-I literally ate *ten* white bread sandwiches dripping with Nutella for breakfast - and maintained my weight under 80 kg, which is decent for my size.
+I clearly remember being quite slim while I was sixteen years old.
+For breakfast I would often eat literally *ten* slices of toast, each dripping with Nutella.
+I didn't check my weight often, but when I did, it was a good bit under 80 kg.
+Before I was twenty, my weight hit 90kg.

-My body chemistry changed shortly after, but my habits didn't.
-Habits I had absorbed into my brain during most of my early life.

-At the time, like most people to this day, *at least* sixty percent of my daily caloric intake consisted of carbohydrate.
-Then some moderate amount of protein.
-And very little fat.
-Because fat is bad, right?
-(Spoiler: no).

-During my twenties my weight gradually went up to nearly 100 kilos.
-I genuinely remember the moment when it hit 100.

-I tried a number of diets for varying periods of time.
-I usually dropped a few kilos, felt good about myself.
-Time to reward myself with cake!

-I eventually returned to old habits.
-Then gained again.
+Now and then I'd go to the gym.
+I took up running.
+I tried a number of diets.
+These short periods of determination caused dents in my weight curve, but didn't stop the trend.
+I was getting fat, fast.
+I genuinely remember the moment when it hit 100 kg.
+Not a great milestone, to put it mildly.

+Now, I wasn't extremely obese.
+But fat enough to feel very uncomfortable.
+Especially when I got dragged to the pool or beach and couldn't hide under wide clothes.

 Nothing you haven't heard before, I bet.

 # Carbs made me sick
 Not only was I wearing much wider clothes.
-A few hours after most meals I'd get drowsy.
-The same after drinking beer.
-People laughed at how I would sometimes doze off when we were out at night.
-Once even during a loud heavy metal concert (`Fear Factory`).
+Within an hour after meals I'd get drowsy.
+You know that afternoon low at work, right?
+But also after drinking beer.
+It seemed to amuse others how I would sometimes doze off when we were out at night.
+Most notably during a loud heavy metal concert (`Fear Factory`).
+Raph is just not a night person, they'd think.
+So would I. Strangely, I wasn't a morning person, either.
+I was tired a lot.

-Something was wrong, but not wrong enough for anybody to notice.
-Raph was just a tired guy, they'd think.
-And I would, too.
+Something was wrong, but not wrong enough for anybody to be concnerned.

-Then a key moment got me worried.
-I was wandering around the house on a lazy weekend day.
+One lazy Sunday I was wandering around the house.
 This was in my early twenties.
-I felt so weak, I nearly blacked out.
-Literally, I was having that tunnel-vision thing and thought I'd drop to the ground any moment.
+I suddenly felt so weak, I nearly blacked out.
+Literally, I was having that tunnel-vision thing.
+I thought I'd drop to the ground any moment.

-I ~~inhaled~~ ate a yoghurt.
+More than usual, I *craved* something sweet.
+I ~~inhaled~~ ate a yoghurt, as if my life depended on it.
 Then another.
-My body was craving sugar.
 A few minutes later, the weakness had passed.
-That's when I decided to go to the doctor - I worried I might have diabetes.
-People in my family had it, so I recognized the pattern.

-Whatever it was, surely the doctor would find it, right?
+People I know have diabetes, so I knew what *hypoglycemia* looked like.
+That's when I decided to go to the doctor.
+Whatever it was, surely the doctor would fix it, right?
 (Spoiler: no).

-# The doctor didn't find it
+# The doctor said I'm fine
-Our family doctor was good.
-A nice guy, competent, had been looking after the family for years.
+Our family doctor was a good guy.
+Competent, experienced.
+He'd been looking after the family for years.

 I went for a full check-up.
-Something I'd do every year, anyway.
-They took lots of blood, did the ECG - the full monty.
+Something I did once a year, just in case.
+They took body fluids, made me exhale a lot, did the ECG - the full monty.
 I told the doctor about what had happened.

-When the results came back, nothing stood out.
-I was fine, according to standard medicine.
+When the results came back a few days later, nothing stood out.
+According to standard medicine, I was in great shape.

 The thing is, I *wasn't.*

-I almost forgot to mention, at the time I would regularly get serious migraine attacks.
-The kind where you darken the room, wrap yourself in a blanket and hope you don't die until it stops the next day.
-My doctor's solution was really strong painkillers...
+I almost forgot to mention, at the time I would also regularly get serious migraine attacks.
+The kind where you darken the room, wrap yourself in a blanket and hope you won't *die* until it stops (usually the next day).
+My doctor's solution to that was really strong painkillers.

 # Atkins fixed my mom
-Without going into too much detail, my mother had been suffering from allergies and joint problems for many years.
-All doctors could ever do was give her injectios.
+Without going into too much detail, my mother had been suffering from various allergies and joint problems for many years.
+All doctors could ever do was give her injections.
 Some directlly into the bone.
-Even the spine.
+The spine.

 Nothing helped.

-Like most people when they get a bit desperate, she turned to alternatives.
-Somewhere she had heard that cutting out grains and carbs had helped other people.
+She suffered a lot.
+Like most people when they get a bit desperate, she seeked out alternatives.
+Acupuncture didn't work (no surprise there).
+Somewhere she had heard that cutting out grains and carbs had helped others like her.

-She bought a book and got started on the Atkins diet.
+She bought a random book and got started on the Atkins diet.

-I smiled.
-Clearly, cutting carbs was a stupid thing to do.
-We supported her, but kept taking innocent stabs at how was missing out on all them great noodles and pizzas.
+I smiled when she told me.
+Clearly, cutting carbs was a ridiculous thing to do.
+Your body needs carbs, right?
+At best, it sounded extreme.
+We supported her, but occasionally took humorous stabs at how she missed out on all them tasty noodles and pizzas.

 Her joint problems dissapeared after a few weeks.
-I mean, they were *gone*.
-Her doctor couldn't believe it.
+They were *gone*.
+Her allergies were better, too.
 We couldn't believe it.
-Her allergies were better, too.
+The *doctor* couldn't believe it.

-Not only that, she had lost lots of weight.
+As a nice side effect, she had lost lots of weight.
 And was feeling better than ever.

-# Then I tried Atkins, too
+# Atkins, half-assed
+I was very sceptical, but saw how it helped my mom.
+Since I had tried virtually all other diets, I figured, what the heck.

 When I did, I wanted to test it for a few weeks.
 That's how diets work, right?
 (Spoiler: no)

+I should point out that I never really did the *actual* Atkins diet.
+Just followd some selected rules I found in the book - which itself wasn't *by* Atkins, just derived.

 I got the little book off my mom, but never really read it - just the recipes.
 I enjoyed the bit where you got to eat some bacon.
 But *damn* did I miss the sweet stuff!
-I remember how much time I spent trying to find the right sweetener.
-Because obviously you need to replace all thsoe cakes and cookies somehow, right?
-And why don't they have low carb nutella?
+Most of what I remember from the time was trying to find suitable replacements for cakes, cookies and other sugary things.

-From day one, I couldn't wait for the diet to end so I could have my precious carbs back.
-The cravings are insane, especially in the beginning.
+I couldn't wait for the diet to end so I could have my precious carbs back.
+In my mind, not eating carbs was a temporary treatment.
+It had an expiration date.
+Take three of these for four weeks.
+Then everything will be ok.

 Long story short: I dropped a bunch of kilos.
 But caved after a few weeks.
 Not overnight.
 It crept back into my habits.
 The creep starts with an exception (that *one* slice of cake).
 Then another.
 Then every Saturday.
 At this point, what difference does it make anyway?

 It always starts with one little exception.
+One moment of weakness.

+# I came out smarter
-I had found out through experimentation with Atkins that cutting carbs did make me lose weight.
-My weight varied between 80 and 90 kilos.
-Still far from great.
-I went through a few phases like this.
-I was getting better at spotting carbs.
-They're everywhere.
-No way I can do this forever.
+I had found out through experimentation with Atkins ideas that cutting carbs did made me lose weight.
+My weight stabilized (more or less) between 80 and 90 kilos.
+Not great, but stable.

-I should point out that I never really did the *actual* Atkins diet.
-Just followd some selected rules I found in the book - which itself wasn't *by* Atkins, just derived.
+What made this way of losing weight easier than other diets I had tried?
+Identifying the stuff I shouldn't eat was much easier - at least the big offenders.
+Weight watchers concepts and other generic calorie-reduced diet allow you to eat anything, really.
+Bad stuff uses up all your points or calories or whatever it is they track.
+Had a double whopper for breakfast?
+Well, you'll have to get through the rest of the day on water and celery.

+On paper, that's great.
+In practice, people cave after a few days, maybe weeks.

 # For reals this time
 At some point I finally got curious enough that I read about the underlying science of low carb diets.
 The most important books being by Atkins *proper* and Stephen Phinney.